-The issue with cost plus pricing is best illustrated when you have staff member join you firm and produces the same work in half the time.
+Working out what it costs to provide a service can be a lot easier than working out what to charge.
+Costs are known easier to define.
+Adding a margin to the cost means you know how much you make.
+So what could be wrong?
+Understanding what a customer will pay is not so simple and unless you understand that principle you will most likely not be maximising your return.
+The issue with value-based pricing is best illustrated when you have a staff member join your firm and produces the same work in half the time.
 The cost is half, so does that mean you should charge less?
 Similarly, cost-plus pricing is often used with large projects.
 In that scenario, if you are adding a margin to the cost, providers with bloated cost structures will, by definition, charge more.
-Businesses which are more efficient will have lower costs but potentially could and should charge the same or maybe more.
+More efficient businesses will have lower costs but potentially could and should charge the same or maybe more.

 If we say that price should be based on value, the difficulty is determining what that value is.
 We don’t know what a customer is prepared to pay.
 In trying to determine this, here are some considerations.

-- Understand what your competitors are charging – this is easier for a product sold in a store, more difficult for a service based business.
+- Understand what your competitors are charging – this is easier for a product sold in a store, more difficult for a service-based business.

-Here are some examples of value based pricing at work:
+Here are some examples of value-based pricing at work:

 - Professional services firms now have access to technology which means jobs are less labour intensive.
-Utilising the technology, jobs can be completed in less time and in some cases minimal labour cost.
+Utilising the technology, jobs can be completed in less time and some cases minimal labour cost.
 Many are still able to charge the same price and have more streamlined structures supported by a range of technologies.

-- Software products sold on a subscription basis are all value based.
+- Software products sold on a subscription basis are all value-based.
 Once they are fully developed and live their incremental cost is minimal, but we have all signed up for them!
 We have a problem which might be about organising contacts in our address book so we ask google, and google finds something that can solve the problem.
 We sign up in anticipation that our current problem will be solved and we are prepared to pay for it.